 These might apply to lone workers as well a small group of workers working in isolated areas.

-To learn more about video verification click here, or to talk to a commercial security specialist about securing your employees, contact Ryalex Security today.
+Click to learn more about video verification in lone worker safety systems.
+Alternatively, to talk to a commercial security specialist about designing and installing a security system that ensures safety for lone workers, contact Ryalex Security today.